Home Fries: Plot

 Sally is heartbroken at the news about Henry.
 At work, Dorian bonds with her quickly.
-He gives her a model helicopter for her baby, and he explains that he and Angus fly them as reservists for the National Guard.
-She asks him to accompany her to lamaze class, since she doesn't have a partner.
+He gives her a model helicopter for her baby and he explains that he and Angus fly them as reservists for the National Guard.
+She asks him to accompany her to lamaze class since she doesn't have a partner.
 Eventually, he takes her to the base to see the helicopter that he flies.
 As she sits in the cockpit, she tells him about Henry.

-Knowing that his mother is still furious about Henry's affair and that Angus would hurt Sally if he knew her identity, Dorian frantically tries to keep the truth from his family.
+Knowing that Beatrice is still furious about Henry's affair and that Angus would hurt Sally if he knew her identity, Dorian frantically tries to keep the truth from his family.
 When Angus discovers Sally's identity, Beatrice visits her under the pretense of making amends.
 Dorian is terrified of what Angus might do out of a misplaced loyalty to their crazy mother.
 Sure enough, he arrives at Sally's house in the attack helicopter.
-She, Dorian, and Beatrice escape in a truck.
+She, Dorian and Beatrice escape in a truck.
 He eventually forces them to stop on the road.
 Beatrice pretends to be unaware of what is going on and leaves the truck.
 Dorian gradually convinces Angus to stop his attack.

-The stress of the chase triggers Sally's labor, and Dorian drives her to the hospital.
+The stress of the chase triggers Sally's labor and Dorian drives her to the hospital.
 After she has a boy, he talks to him.
-He struggles to explain how they are related, and he tells him that he is lucky to have the best mother in the world.
+He struggles to explain how they are related and he tells him that he is lucky to have the best mother in the world.